second-state/dapr-sdk-wasmedge/README.md

 ## How it works

-There are two parts in this repo.
-One is the SDK, and the other is the example to demonstrate how to use dapr-wasi-sdk to acess Dapr API.
+This repo contains the SDK, a Dapr service example, and an example client to access the Dapr service using the SDK.

-* The whole project is the SDK itself, which is responsible for the web services provided by Dapr (ie, Dapr API).
+* The root project is the SDK, which is provides a Rust API to call Dapr API services.
-* `examples/echo` is a sidecar demo built by the dapr-sdk-wasi, which accesses the service invocation, state management, secrets, and health APIs
+* `examples/echo` is a microservice demo that runs with a Dapr sidecar.
-* `examples/test` is to verify the web service in `examples/echo`
+* `examples/tests` is a SDK client that accesses Dapr APIs on the sidecar.

-If you want to run the `echo` example, follow the following instructions.
+If you want to run the `echo` example and SDK tests, follow the following instructions.

 ### Install Rust and add Wasi target for the Rust compiler